 4. Customer tips.

-Customers can tip one of three ways:
+Customers can tip delivery drivers in one of three ways:

 How quickly can you get the delivery completed?